The Broad Institute of MIT and Harvard offers paid winter and summer internships in science writing and communications.

 How to apply

-We are not currently accepting applications for these internships.
-For more information contact Tom Ulrich (firstname.lastname@example.org).
+We are currently not currently accepting applications for these internships.
+If you have questions, contact Tom Ulrich (firstname.lastname@example.org).

 - Summer 2021: Natalia Mesa, doctoral student, University of Washington & Allen Institute (now at The Scientist)